srihithanayini/python/README.md

 # python

- * What is Data in Python?
+ * What is Python:

-    Data means information that we store and use in a program.
+   -> Data means information that we store and use in a program.

-Examples:
-10 → Number

-"Hello" → Text

-True → Boolean value

-* What are Variables?

-   A variable is a name used to store data.
+  * Why Use Python?
+   -> Easy to learn and read
+   -> Large community support
+   -> Used in web development, data science, AI, automation, and more *Data Types in Python:
+ -> Data types define the type of value a variable holds.

+    Data Type	       Description    	         Example
+    int               Integer numbers           10, -5
+    float	           Decimal numbers	       3.14, 2.0
+    str	           Text / characters	        "Hello"
+    bool	            True or False	          True, False
+    list	      Ordered, mutable collection	  [1, 2, 3]
+   tuple	      Ordered, immutable collection	  (1, 2, 3)
+   set	       Unordered, unique elements	  {1, 2, 3}
+   dict	        Key-value pairs	              {"name": "Ram"}
 Example:
+x = 10          # int
+y = 3.5         # float
+name = "nayini" # string

+* What are Variables:

+-> A variable is used to store data in memory.
+-> Python does not require declaring the variable type explicitly.
+Example:
 a = 10
 name = "Python"
 a stores 10

-name stores "Python"

-👉 Python automatically decides the data type.

-* Data Types in Python

-Data types tell Python what kind of data is stored.

-Common Data Types:
-Data Type
-int (Integer)	10, -5
-float	3.14, 2.5
-str (String)	"hello"
-bool	True, False
-list	[1, 2, 3]
-tuple	(1, 2, 3)
-set	{1, 2, 3}
-dict	{"a":1, "b":2}
-Check data type:
-x = 5
-print(type(x))
+* Rules for variable names:
+-> Must start with a letter or _
+-> Cannot start with a number
+-> Case-sensitive (age ≠ Age)
+-> No spaces allowed

-* Type Conversion (Type Casting)
+* Type Conversion (Type Casting):

-   Type conversion means changing one data type to another.
+   -> Type conversion means changing one data type to another.

 Example:
 a = "10"
 b = int(a)   # string to integer
-print(b)
+print(b)     #10
-Common conversions:
+* Common conversions:
-int("5")      # string → int
+-> int("5")      # int → float  int → string
-float(10)     # int → float
+-> float(10)     # float → int float → string
-str(100)      # int → string
+-> str(100)      # string → int string → float
-bool(1)       # int → bool

 * What are Functions?